lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ## Building the model

+Petrel seismic interpretation showed the Nise fan system on the Eastern Vøring Margin was made up of moderately sized fans, a key input for the model's lateral geometry.
 Channel and lobe architectural elements (sand-bearing) were dimensioned using 3 key analog studies of the Frysjaodden Formation (Norway), the Karoo Basin (South Africa), and the Jaca and Ainsa Basins (Spain), and seismic interpretation (confidential), because the four wells alone couldn't constrain the lateral extent.
 [`scripts/createGrid.py`](python/createGrid.py) builds a 150×300×50 cell grid (30m×100m×1m per cell) containing two stacked lobes and a feeder channel, assigns porosity through a Gaussian random field centered on facies-specific means (0.20 in the channel, 0.15 in the lobes), and derives permeability through a power-law fit calibrated against the IP well-log analysis (10-121 mD across the model).